|| Memories of Route 40 in New Jersey

 One of my classmates was killed on Route 40 when his car flew out of a curve and wrapped itself around a

 tree.
 Another classmate lost his arm in the same accident.
 They had been drinking.
 Another

 tragic incident involving alcohol was even more of a shock.
 A normally docile teenager murdered

 my former Sunday School teacher.
-She operated a small cafe and was well liked by everyone.
+She operated a small cafe on Route 40 and was well liked by everyone.
 After

 consuming several beers, a 19-year-old entered her store and demanded money.
 My guess is that